wp-plugins/email-blaster-newsletter-signup-form/readme.txt

 **Features:**

-*	No coding required, simply paste in a 7 digit QuickCode to embed your form.
+*	No coding required, simply paste in a 7 digit QuickCode to embed your newsletter signup form.
 *	Double opt-in to prevent fake submissions.
 *	reCaptcha spam prevention.
 *	Use the email blaster drag and drop builder to create any bespoke form.